antler/caribou-docs/resources/outline.md

 ```

 Once we have a set of routes and a page map, we can combine them into a page
 tree that Caribou can use to build a router.
-The function for this is called
+The function for this is named
 `caribou.app.pages/build-page-tree`, and it is called with a seq of routes and a
 map of pages and returns a page tree: